tldr-pages/tldr/pages/common/rustfmt.md

 `rustfmt {{source.rs}}`

-- Check a file for formating and display any changes on console:
+- Check a file for formatting and display any changes on console:

 `rustfmt --check {{source.rs}}`

-- Backup any modified files before formatting.
-If a file source.rs is formated, the backup is source.bk:
+- Backup any modified files before formatting (if a file `source.rs` is formated, the backup is `source.bk`):

 `rustfmt --backup {{source.rs}}`